-In addition to music by Franz Schubert, saxophonist Hayes Greenfield, and Bruce Wolosoff (performing his own piece with cellist Sara Sant’Ambrogio), this program included art work by April Gornik, and a special viewing of “New Song,” which was created by choreographer Andrea Miller for the New York City Ballet.
+In addition to music by Franz Schubert, saxophonist Hayes Greenfield, and Bruce Wolosoff (performed with cellist Sara Sant’Ambrogio), this program included art work by April Gornik, and a special viewing of “New Song,” created by choreographer Andrea Miller for the New York City Ballet.

 MUSIC IN RESPONSE TO CLIMATE CHANGE

-Reflections in Music made its return to live, in-person concerts with the world premiere of two cello sonatas written by our new artistic director, composer and pianist, Bruce Wolosoff.
+Reflections in Music made its return to live, in-person concerts on October 9th 2021, at The Church in Sag Harbor, with the world premiere of two cello sonatas written by our new artistic director, composer and pianist, Bruce Wolosoff.

-Composed during the height of the pandemic, the sonatas offer two meditations on climate change and global crises.
+Composed during the height of the pandemic, the sonatas offer two meditations on climate change.
 Requiem for the Planet is a four-movement work that considers the prospect of irrevocable loss, while Paradise Found was written as an affirmation of the preciousness of life.